Speedcore: Characteristics

-Aside from the very fast tempo, speedcore can often be distinguished from other forms of hardcore by an aggressive and overridden electronic percussion track that is often punctuated with a hyperactive snare or tom-tom fills.
-Most producers will overdrive their kicks so far that they become square waves.
-Speedcore DJs often use violent, vulgar, and offensive themes in their music to push the boundaries of the genre.
+Aside from tempo, speedcore can often be distinguished from other forms of hardcore mainly by the accompanying space now being punctuated with percussion fills.
+Most producers will overdrive their kicks to an extent of overtly resembling square waves.
+Producers often resort to transgressive themes in their music to push the boundaries of the genre.

-Since the 2000s, the use of digital audio workstations (DAWs) has grown versus the use of analog synthesizers or trackers.
+Since the 2000s, the use of digital audio workstations (DAWs) has grown, preferred to the use of analog synthesizers or trackers.

 History

 Origins (1992–1993)

 Speedcore is a natural progression of hardcore techno.
 Hardcore was already considered fast, however, there were those who were not content to stay at the established speed.
 Early speedcore was about pushing the limits of BPM and aggression level.
 One of the first songs to explore higher speeds was "Thousand" by Moby in 1992, which peaked at approximately 1,015 BPM.
+A sobriquet for hardcore overall, 'nosebleed techno', would lend its name to Australian act Nasenbluten and the Nosebleed event in Rosyth, Scotland.

 Early speedcore (1994–1999)

-Excerpt from "NYC Speedcore" (1997) by Disciples of Annihilation, a seminal speedcore track.
+Excerpt from "N.Y.C.
+Speedcore" (1996), a seminal speedcore track and of the first to use the term, by New York City outfit Disciples Of Annihilation.

-The term speedcore in reference to high tempo hardcore/gabber can be traced as far back as 1995.
-Disciples Of Annihilation coined the name of the genre with their track "NYC Speedcore".
-Belgian artist DJ Einrich refined the sound in the late 1990s, using oscillators to transform fast kick drums into notes in octaves.
+The term speedcore in reference to hardcore of 240 BPM upwards can be traced as far back as 1995.
+Disciples of Annihilation coined the name of the genre with their track "N.Y.C.
+Speedcore".
+In 1998, Belgian artist Einrich 3600 BPM started using oscilloscopes to trigger kick drums at speeds of 3600 BPM (the 60 hertz mains frequency associated with NTSC standards) and upwards.
+This practice led to rudimentary synthesis of waves as notes, and thus the founding of the extratone subgenre.

-It was not until the early 2000s that the genre was commonly referred to as speedcore.
-Before then, many tracks that would be considered speedcore were referred to as "gabba".
+It was not until the early 2000s that the genre was predominantly referred to as speedcore.
+Before then, many tracks that would be considered speedcore were referred to as "gabba" (this spelling being German in origin).